carlosgamezvillegas/homebridge-zidoo-androidtv/README.md

 * HomeKit automations
 * Turn TV on/off
 * Play, Pause, and Stop switches
-* Media details in "Input Selector" wheel
 ### Optional Features
+* Volume control (buttons or through iOS remote app)
 * Media control
 * Movie Progress control
 * Navegation Control (Stateless switches)
+* Input control
 * The rests of the Remote buttons (Stateless switches)

 # Preparation
-1. Connect the Zidoo device to the internet and get the IP addres
+1. Connect the Zidoo device to the internet and get the IP address
 2. To be able to turn on the devices it needds to be connected to the local network with an ethernet cable and get the LAN IP address and the LAN MAC address
-3.

 # Installation
 install using the following command in terminal: